What is it?

 Summer schools are not as common in Australia and New Zealand as in the USA and the UK.
 The majority of summer programs aimed at school-aged children are summer camps and holiday programs where academic achievement is not the focus.
 Hence, there has been a limited amount of local research on the topic.

 How secure is the evidence?

 Overall, the level of evidence related to summer schools is extensive.
 There are a number of meta-analyses, which consistently find small average effects.
-Studies include both primary and secondary aged students and mainly focus on reading and literacy.
+Studies include both primary and secondary school students and mainly focus on reading and literacy.
 Some studies indicate that gains are greater for disadvantaged students, but this is not consistent.